dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 Java has concept of strong/weak/soft/phantom reference:
 * strong - normal object `Object obj = new Object();`.
 Once you set it to null, any call on such object would cause `NullPointerException`
 * phantom - always null.
-You pass queue (thread safe `ReferenceQueue`), which store garbage-collected objects, you can use it to poll such objects
+You pass queue (thread safe `ReferenceQueue`), which store garbage-collected objects, you can use it to poll such objects.
+This is useful if you don't want to use `finalize`, wih such a reference, you can poll the queue and if it contains object - that means such object was garbage collected, you can add custom finalizing logic
 * weak - becomes null after calling `System.gc()`
-* soft - still holds object after gc called, it would remove it only in urgent need of memory (like risk of `OutOfMemoryError`)
+* soft - still holds object after GC called, it would remove it only in urgent need of memory (like risk of `OutOfMemoryError`)
 ```java
 import java.lang.ref.PhantomReference;
 import java.lang.ref.ReferenceQueue;